FStarLang/fstarlang.github.io/_posts/2017-11-22-sprintfstar.markdown

 about how this works, including how we compile away uses of `sprintf` to a bunch of string concatenations.

-Here's a small standalone version
+Here's a small standalone version.
+Compare it to the version in Cayenne ... it's pretty similar, but it took (well, at least it took me) 15 years to get there! : )

 ```
 module SimplePrintf